AdobeDocs/audience-manager.en/help/using/overview/data-security-and-privacy/privacy-regulations-compliance.md

 This document covers the technicalities related to the privacy regulations compliance for Audience Manager.

-Before reading this article, we recommend going through the [Privacy Regulations Reference](aam-gdpr-faq.md), to better understand the terminology used here.
+Before reading this article, we recommend going through the [FAQ](../aam-gdpr/aam-gdpr-faq.md), to better understand the terminology used here.

 ## Privacy Service Overview{#privacy-service-overview}